<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Results

 So, what did we find?
-Well, check out Table 1, which shows us that yes, perhaps unsurprisingly, the surface you set your force plates on will affect your data.
-Yes, it might be obvious, but something being obvious doesn’t help you when you’re trying to maximize the quality of your force plate data.
+Well, check out Table 1, which shows us that, yes, perhaps unsurprisingly, the surface you set your force plates on will affect your data.
+Yes, it might be obvious, but something obvious doesn’t help you when you’re trying to maximize the quality of your force plate data.

 Table 1.
 The effect that floor surface had on mean and standard deviation (SD) quiet standing and middle flight phase force and the take-off thresholds.